-When you pass through Reads Landing today, it’s hard to believe that this community was once in the running to be the state capital and had a population of nearly 2000.
-Life is much more laid back in Reads Landing today than it was in its heyday as the scene of sin and vice for vacationing lumberjacks.
+When you pass through Reads Landing today, it’s hard to believe that this community was once in the running to be the state capital and had a population of nearly 2,000.
+Life is much more laid back in Reads Landing today than it was in its heyday, when it was the scene of sin and vice for vacationing lumberjacks.

 Reads Landing was a thriving community with a bustling steamboat port that served the logging trade.
 Logs coming down the nearby Chippewa River were assembled into large rafts, then floated downriver for processing.
 Several hundred raftsmen would stay in town awaiting their turn to assemble and go.
 Reads Landing was one of the lumbermen’s favorite places for R&R—with nearly two dozen hotels and saloons to pick from!—which led to the inevitable “scenes of violence and lawlessness staged on its streets”, as described in a county history book.
 As the lumber trade declined, Reads Landing descended rapidly into irrelevance, and the village disincorporated in 1896.

 From 1882 until the 1950s, trains crossed the river via a 2,900-foot pontoon bridge.
 A 400-foot pontoon section would swing open to let boats pass through; the pontoon sank 14 inches when a train crossed.
 The bridge was a maintenance headache because of frequent damage from ice and flooding.
 In 1951, ice and high water caused severe damage to the bridge, and the railroad chose to abandon it rather than fix it again; the bridge was disassembled the next year.